 “Thanks,” she said.
 “So you’re a radiologist?”

 “X-ray tech,” the woman said, shaking her head.
 A man in blue scrubs careened into Mina as he backed through the door, shouting at someone down the corridor.
 The woman steadied her, palm flat between Mina’s shoulder blades.

 “Shit,” the man said, pausing mid-stride.
 “Sorry, Rob.”

-Mina made her way to the tiny café in the tiny bookstore of the tiny Vermont hospital, and turned on the burners in the vending cart.
+Mina made her way to the tiny café in the tiny bookstore of the tiny Vermont hospital, and turned on the burners in the shiny new vending cart.
 She pulled her crocks from the refrigerator underneath, set them to simmer, then chopped fresh parsley and rosemary, and grated a block of cheddar.

 At ten-thirty she grabbed a brown paper bag and called across the empty store, “I need to run an errand.”

 “You’re not making deliveries, are you?” her boss asked.
 They were only allowed to sell food in the lobby, so as not to compete with the hospital cafeteria.
-Most of the staff didn’t even know The Cauldron existed, but visitors bought enough bowls to cover the organic ingredients and Mina’s hours.
+Most of the staff didn’t even know The Cauldron existed yet, but visitors bought enough bowls to cover the organic ingredients and Mina’s hours.
 Usually.